Universal interface fluctuations in the contact process: Observables

 Note that the FV scaling, Eq.\ \eqref{eq:corr_lengthFV}, indeed corresponds to the particular case of Eq.\ \eqref{eq:c2an} in which $\alpha_{\rm loc}=\alpha$.
 When $\alpha_{\rm loc}\neq \alpha$ are independent exponents and $\alpha_{\rm loc}<1$, scaling is said to be intrinsically anomalous \cite{Lopez1997,Cuerno2004}.
 Other forms of anomalous scaling are found \cite{Ramasco2000,Cuerno2004}, but they will not be of concern for our present work.

-As noted in Sec.\ \ref{sect:introduction}, recent work on the KPZ \cite{kriecherbauer2010,halpin-healy2015,Takeuchi2018} and other kinetic roughening universality classes has shown that additional quantities also exhibit universal properties, such as the PDF of front fluctuations or the height covariance.
+As noted in Sec.\ \ref{sect:introduction}, recent work on the KPZ \cite{kriecherbauer2010,Halpin-Healy2015,Takeuchi2018} and other kinetic roughening universality classes has shown that additional quantities also exhibit universal properties, such as the PDF of front fluctuations or the height covariance.
 Actually, these quantities are becoming necessary to assess the precise universality class a given system belongs to, as in some cases the values of the critical exponents may turn out to be insufficient, see Refs.\ \cite{Rodriguez-Fernandez2021,Marcos2022} for discussions and some examples.
 Specifically, the front fluctuations are computed as the difference between the local heights and the mean front height over different realizations.
 In order to achieve a universal (time-dependent) distribution for these fluctuations, one needs to normalize such a difference by the systematic increase of the fluctuations with time, namely, by the roughness.
+Hence, we will compute the PDF of the rescaled fluctuation variable